 Q. What is a call number?
 How do I find a book by its call number in the Law Library?

 A call number is a unique code that identifies and indicates the address of a physical material in a library's collection.
 There is a science in assigning a call number to an item, but in general, it is based on the publication's metadata and content.
 For our items, we use the Library of Congress classification, consisting of alphanumeric codes.
-For example, KF3375 .K83 2005 is our library call number that is unique to Nancy K. Kubasek's Environmental Law book published in 2005.
+To locate items by call numbers, see our Locating Items in the Library web page.

-Other books shelved adjacent to a particular call number may cover similar subject matters so it's worth browsing the shelves where you find the book you originally wanted.
+Books shelved adjacent to a particular call number may cover similar subject matters, so it's worth browsing the shelves where you found the book you originally wanted.
 Our catalog system affords this kind of shelf browsing virtually.
 Scroll down a catalog record to discover Virtual Browse.